verasativa/tupuedes/README.md

-Tú puedes: an open source smart gym
+_Tú puedes_: an open source smart gym
 ==============================
-Tú puedes will count and correct you exercises using computer vision.
-Tú puedes calculate you body pose and training equipment position using live computer vision, to count you repetitions, alert you on mistakes, track and motivate you to go further.
+_Tú puedes_ will count and correct you exercises using computer vision. _Tú puedes_ calculate you body pose and training equipment position using live computer vision, to count you repetitions, alert you on mistakes, track and motivate you to go further.
 ## Install
 ```pip install -e .```